Star Realms Review

 I didn’t understand the rules at all when I read them the first time.
 Neither the second.
 And the third.

-Now, someone could say that the problem is me and I could easily answer “you’re right Sir”, but downloading the free App really saved me a lot of time.
-But not the one I wasted reading the rules book.
+Now, someone could say that the problem is me and I could easily answer “You’re right Sir”, but downloading the free App really saved me a lot of time.
+Unfortunately, it didn’t save the time I wasted reading the rules book.
 That’s gone.

 Besides the rules though, I truly think this game is incredible.